tangentsoft/pidp8i/doc/uwfocal-refcards.md

 contained within the U/W FOCAL V4E distribution which we used in creating the PiDP-8/I software project's U/W FOCAL feature.

+Some minimal effort has been made to make this document print well, though it doesn't paginate the same as the original material.

 Since these files were likely created [before 1978][cl78] and probably did not have their copyright renewed — if it was in fact applied for, not an automatic thing at the time in the United States — we believe